RetoSchmucki/climateExtract/README.md

   - Better used of memory
   - Extract data within a bounding box of polygons or points
   - Option to manually select the E-OBS version

-* 06/02/2021
-  - Updated to E-OBS v22 (December 2020)
-  - Added option for accessing smaller chunk (15 years) with the argument `sml_chunk` in the function `extract_nc_value()`
-  - Changing argument names to underscore format to avoid possible confusion with generic method functions

 #### Installation